Maple & Ash

 The Wine Program as Parallel Ambition

 A wine list of 2,500 selections backed by 16,000 bottles in inventory is not assembled to accommodate a meal; it is assembled to anchor one.
 Six named wine professionals, including Wine Directors Amy Mundwiler and Mike Loveisky alongside four sommeliers, operate the program with a depth that matches the kitchen's ambition.
 The list draws strength from California, Burgundy, France broadly, Italy, and Spain, covering the reference points that serious American beef dining demands while leaving room for the kind of lateral movement that a skilled sommelier team can guide.
 Corkage is set at $50 for those arriving with their own bottles, though with this inventory there is limited reason to do so.
-The wine pricing sits at the $$$ tier, meaning a substantial portion of the list runs above $100 per bottle, consistent with the restaurant's overall $$$$ positioning.
+The wine list sits at the $$$ tier, with a substantial portion of bottles above $100.

 The Gold Coast Location in Context

-The Gold Coast address on West Maple Street is not incidental.
+The Gold Coast address on West Maple Street shapes the room's identity.
 Chicago's dining geography has shifted across the last decade, with creative fine dining migrating to the West Loop and Fulton Market corridor, while the Gold Coast retains a specific identity: celebration dining, old-money comfort, and the kind of rooms where expense-account culture and personal occasion dining overlap.
 Maple & Ash fits that geography precisely.
 Its scale, its multilevel format, its ambient energy, and its price positioning ($$$$ on cuisine, $$$ on wine) read as a product designed for this particular node in the city's geography, not transplanted from elsewhere.
-For a broader orientation across the city's dining options, our full Chicago restaurants guide maps the full range, and our Chicago hotels guide, bars guide, experiences guide, and wineries guide cover the surrounding context.

 Internationally, the premium steakhouse format that combines fine-dining technique with destination-room energy has analogues at places like A Cut in Taipei, where a similar convergence of beef expertise and high-production hospitality serves a different but comparable audience.
 Closer to home, Lazy Bear in San Francisco and Providence in Los Angeles illustrate how fire-driven American cooking and premium ingredient sourcing operate when the format tilts toward the tasting-menu end rather than the a-la-carte.
 Emeril's in New Orleans offers another reference point for how American regional cooking absorbs European technique and then builds an identity around that convergence.